10 Crime Dramas That Were Cancelled Before Their Time

 4. Scorpion (CBS, 2014–2018) — A team of genius misfits solving high-stakes problems for Homeland Security.
 Four seasons of fun, fast-paced action ended with the team splitting into rival factions and Paige shutting the door on Walter.

 6. Hannibal (NBC, 2013–2015) — Bryan Fuller's lush, psychological nightmare starring Mads Mikkelsen as Hannibal Lecter.
 Three seasons of increasingly beautiful and disturbing television.
-Cancelled despite a passionate fan campaign that included flying a banner over NBC headquarters.
+According to The Hollywood Reporter, the fan campaign to save Hannibal included a banner flown over NBC headquarters and a sustained social media push that lasted years.
+Despite being one of the most passionate fan movements in television history, the show was never revived.

 7. Rubicon (AMC, 2010) — A slow-burn intelligence thriller about a government analyst who uncovers a conspiracy within the intelligence community.
 Smart, tense, and completely unlike anything else on television.
 Cancelled after one season on a cliffhanger.